 Spring Clean Up is the 1st Saturday in May and Fall Clean Up is the last Saturday in October from 8 a.m. to 2 p.m. at Athletic Park, a half mile west of Highway 41 on 1st Street.
 Clean up your yard and dispose of yard waste free of charge.
 Disposal of yard waste includes leaves, grass, brush and garden waste.
 No bags, no brush larger than 3 inches in diameter and 4 feet in length.
 For additional information call Municipal Services 952-448-4335 or email us at PublicWorks@chaskamn.com.

-Mark your calendars for Spring Clean-Up Day on Saturday, May 6, 2017.
+Mark your calendar for Fall Clean-Up Day on Saturday, October 28, 2017.

 Carver County Environmental Center